-What Is Refrigerant and How Does It Help Your Air Conditioner?
+What Is Refrigerant and Why Is It Important for An Air Conditioner?

 How Refrigerant Works

 Refrigerant is found inside your air conditioner’s copper coils.
 When the AC refrigerant absorbs heat from inside your home, it transitions from a low-pressure gas to a high-pressure liquid.
 Air conditioners send the refrigerant outside, where a fan blows hot air over the coils and exhausts it to the exterior.

 Then, the air conditioner refrigerant cools down and turns back into a low-pressure gas.
 A second fan inside the home then blows air over the cool coils, distributing the resulting cool air throughout your space.
 This cycle repeats to keep your home or business at a comfortable temperature.